wonghang/h5browser/README.md

  1.97959184 2.        ]
 ```

-To delete a data, use `rm` like Unix shell:
+To delete a dataset, use `rm` like Unix shell:

 ```
 /new_group# rm X